mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/dkp/index.md

 Before proceeding, verify that your cluster has the following resources freely available:

--   Cluster consists of at least 3 worker nodes, each has at least:
+-   The cluster consists of at least 3 worker nodes, and each node has at least:
     - 8 CPU cores
     - 16 GiB of RAM
     - 60 GiB of Storage